 5. Orientation: After your interview, we will schedule an orientation session (either one-on-one or in a group).
 This orientation will go through TRIO SSS services and our expectations of our students.
 We will also ask you to complete paperwork authorizing TRIO to access your academic records.

 6. First Appointment: After your orientation, we will schedule your first check-in appointment.
 The goal of this meeting will be to touch base about your goals, make a two year academic plan, discuss strategies to help you succeed, answer any questions you have about transferring, and to help you start planning for your future.

 A student’s dependency status is determined by government standards when you complete your FAFSA.
 Students who work and live on their own may still be considered “dependent” by financial aid.
-When completing your TRIO SSS application, put your dependency status as whatever the FAFSA/financial aid office has determined for you.
-If you are unsure, you may wish to consult this online guide provided by the Department of Education.
-You may also reach out to the WVC financial aid office and/or TRIO for assistance.
+When completing your income verification form, we are required to ask for your parents' information if you are considered "dependent" by the financial aid office.
+If you are unsure of your status, you may wish to consult this online guide provided by the Department of Education.
+We can also help you find this information in ctcLink.
+Our team is happy to help!

 We have an online application that you can complete and even sign entirely online.